Get Inspired By These 10 Cheese Recipes You Won’t Believe Are Vegan

 If, like me, you have sampled the various products available in grocery stores that go under the label of vegan cheese, you have probably come away disappointed; while there are good commercial vegan cheeses, there are a lot that are not.

-Do not fear though, as your search for great vegan cheese is not in vein, as creating great tasting, vegan cheeses at home is relatively simple and will give you great tasting results.
+Do not fear though, as your search for great vegan cheese is not in vein, just look at these 10 recipes for creating great tasting, vegan cheeses at home, that are simple and will give you great tasting results.

 The first 2 cheese recipes come from the same creator, Thomas at Full of Plants.
 Thomas has been creating amazing plant based cheeses for some time now and has really raised the bar when it comes to vegan cheese making.